Bira/octopus-carnival/_drafts/wir-mm-4e-mummy.md

 radiant damage, and project an aura of Despair out to 5 squares.
 This is a fear effect that inflicts a -2 penalty on attacks against the mummy.

-Finally, MM mummies are capable of inflicting Mummy Rot with one of their attacks.
+Additionally, MM mummies are capable of inflicting Mummy Rot with one of their attacks.
 This is a disease whose level is the same as that of the mummy (which affects its Endurance DCs).
 Stage 1 halves the HP you recover from any healing effects.
 Stage 2 does the same and deals you 10 necrotic damage that can't be